 Ships maintain global supply chains while forecasts indicate an upward trend in maritime shipping.
 To facilitate this, shipbuilders are utilizing smart and connected technologies to construct bigger, and more eco-friendly ships.
 Moreover, smart building solutions easily enable shipbuilders to accommodate local and international shipping regulations during the design stage of shipbuilding.

-Top 9 Shipbuilding Trends (2024)
+What are the Top Shipbuilding Trends (2025)?

 Innovation Map outlines the Top 9 Shipbuilding Industry Trends & 18 Promising Startups